2021

 2004

-The Midwife Center receives grants from Highmark for class scholarships for clients, and from the Grable Foundation to launch the Family Wellness Education Program for women and family members who can benefit from additional educational support to pursue healthier lives.
+The Midwife Center receives grants from Highmark for class scholarships for clients, and from the Grable Foundation to launch the Family Wellness Education Program.

 2003